Lymphedema

 What Is Lymphedema?

-Lymphedema is swelling that occurs in arms or legs.
+Lymphedema is swelling that occurs in part of the body.
 While there is presently no cure for lymphedema, it can be managed with early diagnosis and diligent care of your affected limb.

 Make an appointment with your doctor if you notice persistent swelling in your arm or leg.
 If you already have the diagnosis of lymphedema of a limb, see your doctor if there is a sudden dramatic increase in the size of the involved limb, as it may suggest a new process is occurring.